-Knowledge Assessment Methods GMP Understand the guidance given on management and doctors by the GMC 8 1 Understand the local structure of NHS systems in your locality recognising potential differences between the four countries of the UK 8 1 Understand the structure and function of the healthcare system as they apply to your speciality 6,7,8,11 1 Awareness and principles of: Clinical coding European Working Time Regulations National Service Frameworks Health Regulatory Agencies (NICE) NHS Structure and Finance Consultant contract Resource allocation 6,7,8,11 1 Role of Independent Sector Providers Describe the principles of Recruitment and Appointment procedures 1 Skills Participate in managerial meetings 8 1 Take an active role in promoting the best use of healthcare resources 6,7,8,11 1 Work with stakeholders to create a sustainable patient-centred service 8 1 Employ new technologies 6,7 1 Behaviours Recognise the importance of just allocation of healthcare resources 6,7,8,11 1,2, Recognise the varying roles of doctors, patients and carers as active participants in healthcare systems 6,7,8,11 1,2,3 Respond appropriately to healthcare targets and take part in service development 6,7,8,11 1,2 Show willingness to improve managerial skills 8,11 1 Engage in management activities (rota/audit lead, trainee representative on departmental/directorate management committee, interview panels) 8 1
+Knowledge Assessment Methods GMP Understand the guidance given on management and doctors by the GMC 8 1 Understand the local structure of NHS systems in your locality recognising potential differences between the four countries of the UK 8 1 Understand the structure and function of the healthcare system as they apply to your speciality 6,7,8,11 1 Awareness and principles of: Clinical coding European Working Time Regulations National Service Frameworks Health Regulatory Agencies (NICE) NHS Structure and Finance Consultant contract Resource allocation Role of Independent Sector Providers Commissioning 6,7,8,11 1 Describe the principles of Recruitment and Appointment procedures 1 Skills Participate in managerial meetings 8 1 Take an active role in promoting the best use of healthcare resources 6,7,8,11 1 Work with stakeholders to create a sustainable patient-centred service 8 1,3 Employ new technologies safely and wisely 6,7 1,2 Behaviours Recognise the importance of just allocation of healthcare resources 6,7,8,11 1,2, Recognise the varying roles of doctors, patients and carers as active participants in healthcare systems 6,7,8,11 1,2,3,4 Take part in service development, quality and safety improvement 6,7,8,11 1,2 Show willingness to improve managerial skills 8,11 1 Engage in management activities (rota/audit lead, trainee representative on departmental/directorate management committee, interview panels) 8 1

-Descriptors Core Completion of Specialty Training Awareness of management roles in the NHS Describe the relationship between commissioners, General Practice and secondary care providers Describe the principles and application of effective Participates in team and clinical directorate meetings including discussions around service development management Describe the roles of primary and secondary care services Discuss the most recent guidance from relevant health regulatory agencies in relation to speciality.
-Describe the funding and structure of health services and how they relate to regional or devolved administration structures.
-Participate in collaborative discussions with directorate and other stakeholders to ensure that all needs and views are considered in managing services. managing services.
+Awareness of management roles in the NHS Describe the relationship between commissioners, General Practice and secondary care providers Describe the principles and application of effective Participates in team and clinical directorate meetings including discussions around service development management Describe the roles of primary Discuss the most recent guidance from relevant health regulatory agencies in relation to speciality. and secondary care services Describe the funding and structure of health services and how they relate to regional or devolved administration structures.
+Participate in collaborative discussions with directorate and other stakeholders to ensure that all needs and views are considered in managing services.